SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-page/index.md

 ---
 slug: /search/get-started-with-search/search-page
+title: How to Use the Search Page
 ---

-# How to Use the Search Page

 On the Search page you can enter [simple or complex queries] FIX (../search-basics/about-search-basics.md)to search your entire Sumo Logic data repository.
 You can save and select searches from your [Library](docs/get-started/library/sumo-logic-library).
 After running a search your results are displayed in either the **Messages** tab (for raw message data) or the **Aggregates** tab (for grouped results).
 See [how to navigate through search results](navigate-messages-in-search-results.md).